MarcusGrum/AI-CPS/README.md

 #### Use tensorflow container to run in an interactive bash at raspberry

-1. Start container that provide all (SciPi, Matplotlib, etc.).
+1. Start container that provides all (SciPi, Matplotlib, etc.).

     ```
     docker run --rm -it armswdev/tensorflow-arm-neoverse bash